 Nor is this some long-resolved issue buried in the sands of time.
 Hundreds of thousands of people forcibly exiled in 1948 and 1967 are alive today.
 Many hold among their dearest possessions the keys to their homes in Palestine.
 Some of those houses, particularly in the demolished villages, were bulldozed into the ground.
 Many others, however, especially in cities like Haifa, Jaffa, Jerusalem and elsewhere were expropriated and turned over to Israeli settlers, who live in them to this day.

 Today, 46% of the six million Palestinian refugees reside inside historic Palestine, the 1948 borders of Israel, or the West Bank and Gaza.
 Another 42% live within 100 miles of its borders, in Jordan, Lebanon, Syria.
 (Roane Carey, ed., “The New Intifada,” Versa, 2001)

 Put another way, nearly nine out of 10 Palestinian refugees could be home in the time it takes many people in this country to commute to work.

 Hundreds of thousands of Palestinian families live in extreme poverty in 59 refugee camps, with no prospect of a better future.
 For them, the right of return is not abstract or academic, but an issue that speaks to their very survival.
-The situation is especially dire in the camps of Lebanon and Gaza, which are home to more than one million people.
+The situation is especially dire in the camps of Lebanon and Gaza, which are home to more than 1 million people.

 The return of the exiled Palestinians would not mean, as is commonly claimed by the supporters of Israel, that the Jewish population would be forced to leave.